chromium/dom-distiller/README.md

     out/Debug/chrome --enable-dom-distiller
     ```

--   This adds a menu item `Distill page` that you can use to distill web pages.
+-   This adds a menu item `Toggle distilled page contents` that you can use to

--   You can also go to `chrome://dom-distiller` to access the debug page.
+    distill web pages.

 -   To have a unique user profile every time you run Chrome, you can also add
     `--user-data-dir=/tmp/$(mktemp -d)` as a command line parameter.
 On Mac OS